A Very Pleasant Surprise

 The days were filled with good food, great tours and good camaraderie, even if we did have to wear those silly looking huge name tags around our necks everywhere we went.
 They made me feel like I was at an AARP convention.

 The initial fear that I had about everyone being a “cracker” and talking about the “good ole Delta” faded quickly as I discovered that all of us suffered because of the bankruptcy, and we were all just as bitter as the next guy.
 When one of the Delta vice-presidents showed up at our meeting, I was surprised that he got out all in one piece.
 What a brave fool he was to show up at a retired pilot’s convention, since we were the only group at Delta to lose our pension.
 Anyway, I guess the biggest regret I have is that none of my peers attended the convention; I was the youngest retiree in attendance.
 But as I said, we all had a great time.
-In fact, several of us are planning on taking Amtrak together to St. Louis this year.
-That will give us a couple more days to party and see who can tell the biggest lie.
 I just hope that some of you younger retirees like me will change your mind and give the Delta Golden Wings a chance; you could be pleasantly surprised also.